 Specialised French (FOS – Français sur Objectifs Spécifiques) in the fields of business, law, medicine, the arts, and even in Medieval French, as recently requested by an Oxford scholar.

-In our comfortable premises in North Oxford, our Institute provides courses which are either tailor-made for the individual – or held in exceptionally small classes (maximum of 5) for students of a similar level.
-Classes are scheduled weekly, and a course typically follows an academic term.
+In our comfortable premises in North Oxford, our Institute provides French courses and classes which are either tailor-made for the individual – or held in our Mini Classes, exceptionally small classes (maximum of 5) for students of a similar level.
+These are scheduled weekly, and a course is typically 12 weeks long.